 2010: The Adult Years

 A few years after my conversion to Movable Type, developer Six Apart decided to switch over to a commercial model, so I joined many of their users — and later, about half of the entire Web — in switching to WordPress.
 As always, the self-hosted version of course.

 The ease with which things could be published on the Web meant more sites with less content than ever before, while the variety of themes and designs available had created a beautiful ecosystem wherein one needn’t know a thing about web development in order to have a badly-designed site.
 Too many columns, plug-ins, widgets, and other detritus left the content swimming in a sea of junk like a survivor clinging desperately to a piece of flotsam after the ship goes down.

 I tried to avoid that with version 6.0.
 How did I do?

 You’ve probably heard the saying, “fashion is cyclical”.
 Well so is web design, apparently.
 Eighteen years after starting the site, it didn’t look much different than it did back on Day One.
 Single column, dark text, and a grey background.

 Kind of makes me wonder why I invested all that time and effort in revamping the look of the place so many times.
 Of course, the answer to that is simple: I like to tinker.
 For many years, I worked as a professional web developer and even though it’s no longer my primary vocation, I still enjoy the process of design and coding.

-So here we are.
-Skeuomorphism is out and the flat design ethos is “it”.
+As you can see, skeuomorphism was out and the flat design ethos was all the rage.
 I went with this look because in an era of huge flat screens, tablets, and smartphones, I felt it was important to have a fast-loading, device-agnostic theme to ensure the content (which has been, is, and always will be king) remains as accessible as possible.